chris-ian-jones/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM, which stands for 'Document Object Model' is an API (Application Programming Interface) for HTML and/or XML documents.
+If you were to visualise the DOM it would look like an upside down tree, with branches between parent and children 'nodes'.
+I view it as the current 'state/representation' of the web page, which is derived from the html, css and any alterations made to it via javascript.

 2. What is an event?

+An event is something that occurs as a result of an interaction eg. a user doing something.
+You will receive feedback of this interaction/event so it is possible to respond or act on them in some way if necessary.
+One of the most common events would be a user clicking on a button, where you can create a chain of actions happening as a consequence.

 3. What is an event listener?

+An event listener is something you can setup and attach to any DOM object to wait and record a speficic interaction with it, such as being clicked, or having the mouse curser move over it.

 4. Why would we convert a NodeList into an Array?

+A NodeList appears similar but it is not an Array.
+As such it is advantageous to convert a NodeList to an Array which will then allow us to use all the array methods for manipulation etc which were not possible to be used directly on the NodeList.
+However it is possible to iterate over a NodeList using the forEach method.

 5. What is a component?

+To keep code clean, readable and reusable and rather than writing lots of repeating similar code it is possible to refactor repeating patterns into components.
+Components are chunks of code which are reusable that can build objects or elements that share functionality or appearance.

 ### Git Set up